ItzPremSingh/Python/README.md

 ## Projects

 The **Projects** folder includes larger projects that may consist of multiple scripts and possibly a user interface.

-## Simulation

-The **Simulation** folder features programs designed to simulate real-world processes or scenarios.

 ## Webapp